seanoneill505/NMforestwatch/USERSUPPORT.md

  ### Layer Control
 It may be helpful to visualize the map to suite your personal preference.
  * Opacity Slider
    * Included in the inspector pane is a opcity slider to control all NMFW layers.
 This is useful to see the chosen base map in context of the forest health data overlayed.
  * Layer Control
    * Also provided are controls for individual layers.
 Here, the user can change opacity of either the Visualization layer, the Forest layer, or the Selected forest layer.
 * Base Map Control
   * The Base Map controls define the imagery NMFW data is displayed over.
-The user can select from a Map view with Terrain option
+The user can select from a Map view with Terrain option or a satellite view with a labels option.
 ![NMFW_View](images/Charting.jpg)